Chanty

 Email can be a great communication tool, but it can also be a massive time-suck.
 Constantly checking your inbox, responding to every message, and sorting through spam can easily eat up hours of your day.

 The solution: Set specific times to check your email throughout the day, and stick to them.
 Use filters and labels to automatically sort your messages, and unsubscribe from any unnecessary mailing lists.
+Consider using an email management tool to sort your messages into urgent and important ones.
+This can help you get to the bottom of important messages quickly and avoid wasting time on emails that aren’t relevant.

 3. Unnecessary meetings are biggest time wasters